ryandhasgit/Comedy/Headlines/Highlights.md

 Fake Testimonials for Bad Movies
 Job Listing for Batman's New Sidekick
 Things We Can't All Not Disagree On
-Introducing the Oscar Mayer Five-Dollar Footlong Wiener
+Pitch Meeting for the Oscar Mayer Five-Dollar Footlong